 Buying on a budget

 The great thing about building your own home gym is that you can add new pieces of equipment as you go.
 You won’t have to spend hundreds of dollars immediately.
-Best advice is to decide what you would ultimately like in your Shed Gym.
+The best advice is to decide what you would ultimately like in your Shed Gym.
 Research how much the equipment will cost and then based on the expense set a budget you can work with to save for it.

 The good news is you can start today even if you have a tight budget.